eriko-valence/edi-backend-tmp/fa-ccdx-consumer-varo/README.md

 # OVERVIEW

-This EMS Data & Integration (EDI) CCDX Consumer Azure function pulls file packages from CCDX and uploads to Azure blob storage container `raw-ccdx-consumer`.
+This EDI Azure function app pulls Varo collected file packages from CCDX and uploads to an Azure blob storage container (`raw-ccdx-consumer`).

 # CONFIGURATION